 My husband’s mother’s maiden name was Martin.
 It now seems that it was somewhat a made up surname, to obscure the details of John Martin’s birth.
 With the bequest of 2000 pounds to John, it seems that Ralph Kedinger did in some way acknowledge his relationship to his son, at least financially.
 The 2000 pound inheritance in 1813 corresponds to about $180,000 today – not an overwhelming sum, but probably enough for a bright young man to establish himself with a successful farming business in mid-nineteenth century Britain.
 Interestingly, Ralph Kedington had only one child through marriage – a daughter Jane Judith born in 1775, who became the heir to his substantial estate.

 John Martin seems to have had a good relationship with his mother Sarah and step-father Thomas Eagle.
 The Eagles followed John to Norfolk.
 In addition to John’s naming a son after Thomas, milling became something of a family business.
 John’s son John Daniel Martin owned a tower windmill in Sculthorpe, Suffolk until his death in 1882.
 John’s grandson Walter Martin (my husband’s great-grandfather) was involved in the milling business in a different way – he was the managing director of the Rio de Janeiro Flour Mills in Brazil in the early 1900s.

 Finding a branch of the family tree that involves British landed gentry is a genealogist’s delight, because records have been kept on these families going back to William the Conqueror and beyond.
-A quick look at the Kedinger forebears has led to advisers who worked in the households of Henry XII and XIII, and knights who fought beside Henry V at Agincourt, among many other fascinating historic personalities.
+A quick look at the Kedinger forebears has led to advisers who worked in the households of Henry VII and VIII, and knights who fought beside Henry V at Agincourt, among many other fascinating historic personalities.
 You never know what will pop up on google!

-- Proceedings of the Suffolk Institute of Archaeology and History, The Rougham Estate and Rougham Hall by Sir George Agnew, James Bettley, and Edward Martin, Volume 43 Part 3, 2015; with many thanks to the authors who have been extremely helpful fleshing out the story of John Martin’s roots in Rougham!
+- Proceedings of the Suffolk Institute of Archaeology and History, The Rougham Estate and Rougham Hall by Sir George Agnew, James Bettley, and Edward Martin, Volume 43 Part 3, 2015; with many thanks to the authors who have been extremely responsive and helpful fleshing out the story of John Martin’s roots in Rougham!